ryanwentzel/ryanlwentzel.com/collections/_liturgies/daily-prayer-for-anxious-souls.md

 I believe in God, the Father almighty,
 creator of heaven and earth.

-I believe in Jesus Christ, his only Son, our Lord.
+I believe in Jesus Christ,
+&emsp;his only Son, our Lord.
 He was conceived by the Holy Spirit
 and born of the Virgin Mary.
 He suffered under Pontius Pilate,